ddude1/vps-setup/README.md

 * Setup the timezone for the server (Default to "America/Sao_Paulo")
 * Install Network Time Protocol

+`first.sh`
+* Installs curl htop screen git sudo ufw in case the server does not have those yet.

+`docker.sh`
+* Installs docker, docker-compose and ufw-docker (a tool to fix ufw/docker integration)

 # Installation
 SSH into your server and install git if it is not installed: